act3-ai/aceup/README.md

 - [ACT3 Login script](./act3-login/README.md)
 - [DoD Certs script](./dod-certs/README.md)
 - [Smart Card Reader script](./smart-card-reader/README.md)

-  > Only users running Ubuntu will need to run the Smart Card Reader (SRC) script.
+This repository is intended for users who need to authenticate and configure their macOS, Ubuntu 22.04, or WSL2 (running Ubuntu 22.04) machines for work in the ACT3 environment.

 ## Usage